JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

    * `httpClient.get()` is also a suspending function because it needs to retrieve data over the network asynchronously without blocking threads.
    * Suspending functions can only be called from coroutines or other suspending functions.
      This is why `getDateOfLastSuccessfulLaunch()` was marked with the `suspend` keyword.
      The network request is executed in the HTTP client's thread pool.

-5. Update the function again to find the last successful launch in the list:
+4. After the HTTP request call, add the call to get the last successful launch in the list (the list of launches is sorted by date from oldest to newest):

    ```kotlin
    class RocketComponent {